 This list of what to see in Yellowstone is perfect for first-timers to the park who want a little bit of everything.
 If you follow my lead, I promise you’ll depart Yellowstone feeling like you covered a lot of ground and saw the absolute highlights of this incredible national park.

-But First—A Few Things to Know Before Visiting Yellowstone National Park
+Tips to Know Before Visiting Yellowstone National Park

-Like most national parks in the US, there is an entrance fee to visit.
-For Yellowstone, it is $35 per vehicle which grants you access to Yellowstone and Grand Tetons National Park.
-If you plan to explore more National Parks this year, I’d recommend grabbing an America the Beautiful Pass for $80, which allows you access to all National Parks across the country.
+If you plan to explore more National Parks this year, I’d recommend grabbing an America the Beautiful Pass for $80, which allows you access to all National Parks across the country for one year.

 Yellowstone is a high-altitude climate so it can be chilly even in the height of summer in the early mornings and evenings.
 Be sure to bring layers no matter what time of year you visit.